David Robb: Theatre

 Robb performed in two of Richard Norton-Taylor's Tricycle Tribunal Plays: The Colour of Justice (the dramatised version of the Sir William Macpherson inquiry into the murder of Stephen Lawrence, his family's search for justice, and endemic racism in British police forces), and Half the Picture (a distillation of the Scott Inquiry into Arms-to-Iraq.
 It was the first play to be performed in the Palace of Westminster); both were directed by Nicolas Kent and performed at the Tricycle Theatre.
 The productions were broadcast by the BBC.

 Accolades

 Robb received two "Actors" (Screen Actors Guild Awards) for his role as part of the main cast of Downton Abbey, season 2 and season 4.

 Personal life

 Robb married the actress Briony McRoberts in 1978.
-His best man was Lord Michael Jones.
+His best man was Michael Jones.
 Beginning in 2004, he and his wife ran every year in the Edinburgh Marathon to raise money for leukaemia research.
-McRoberts took her own life on 17 July 2013 (age 56), after a long battle with anorexia and severe depression.
+McRoberts took her own life on 17 July 2013, aged 56, after a long battle with anorexia and severe depression.